Group Component Analysis for Multiblock Data: Common and Individual Feature Extraction: Common Orthogonal Basis Extraction

 \subsection{Pre-processing: Dimensionality Reduction}

-Like CCA, COBE loses its sense if $R_n=I$ for all $n$, because in this case for any $I\times I$ invertible matrix $\mat{\bar{A}}$ there always exists matrices \mats{\bar{B}} such that $\mats{Y}=\mat{\bar{A}}\mats{\bar{B}}^T$, i.e., any $I\times I$ invertible matrix forms a common basis.
-Hence in model \eqref{eqStdModel} $R_n<I$ is required for all \mats{Y}.
-Fortunately, this requirement is actually not so restrictive as we think.
-This is because that, in practice although observation data can be of very high dimensionality, the latent rank is often significantly lower than the dimensionality of observation data \cite{tenenbaum_science00}.
-And even if this condition does not hold, we perform dimensionality reduction, such as PCA, on the raw data by solving \eqref{eqMixing} before running COBE, which has been stated at the end of section 2.1.
-By the dimensionality reduction step only principal components are targeted and subsequent computational complexity can be significantly reduced.
-Another strong reason of running dimensionality reduction is to reduce noise.
-Indeed, the significance of dimensionality reduction has been extensively justified in the literature.
-From this sense, if $\mats{A}\mats{B}^T$ in \eqref{eqMixing} is interpreted as the PCA of each matrix \mats{Y}, in COBE we simply rotate/transform the columns of \mats{A} such that the common basis and the individual basis are completely separated.
+Like CCA, COBE is meaningless if $R_n=D$ for all $n$, since for any $D\times D$ invertible matrix $\mat{\bar{A}}$ there always exist matrices \mats{\bar{B}} such that $\mats{Y}=\mat{\bar{A}}\mats{\bar{B}}^T$, i.e., any $D\times D$ invertible matrix forms a common basis.
+For this reason in model \eqref{eqStdModel} the condition $R_n<D$ is required for all \mats{Y}.
+This requirement is not too restrictive and has physical justification, as for real-world data of high dimensionality, the latent rank is often significantly lower than the dimensionality of the observed data.
+If $R_n<D$ is not satisfied, we need to perform dimensionality reduction (such as PCA) by, e.g. solving \eqref{eqMixing} prior to applying COBE, which justifies the necessity of the proposed two-step method.
+However, this is not the only reason to apply dimensionality reduction---it also helps to reduce the computational complexity, and particularly, to reduce noise, outliers, and artifacts in the original raw data.
+After dimensionality reduction, we obtain cleaned data $\mats{Y}\approx\mats{A}\mats{B}^T$ with $\rank{\mats{A}}=R_n<D$, and can apply COBE to the cleaned data to obtain $\mats{A}\mats{B}^T=\mat{\bar{A}}\mats{\bar{B}}^T+\mats{\breve{A}}\mats{\breve{B}}^T$.
+Notice that if $\mats{A}\mats{B}^T$ is interpreted as the PCA of matrix \mats{Y}, COBE simply rotates/transforms the columns of \mats{A} so that the common subspace and the individual subspace are completely disjoint, as illustrated in \figurename \ref{fig:2stepCIFE}.

-One of the most widely used dimensionality reduction method may be principal component analysis (PCA) which is based on the assumption that the noise is drawn from independent identical Gaussian distributions.
-Otherwise if the noise is very sparse, we may consider robust PCA (RPCA) \cite{rPCA2009}.
-Moreover, we may use the SORTE \cite{HeZ2010-2} or related techniques to estimate the number of latent components $R_n$ and then use PCA to perform dimensionality reduction.
+\remark{Standard PCA performs dimensionality reduction for i.i.d.
+Gaussian noise; for sparse distributions we may use robust PCA (RPCA) \cite{rPCA2011}, while the number of latent components $R_n$ can be estimated using, e.g. SORTE \cite{HeZ2010-2}, before applying PCA.}